-Get more boom out of blooms by fertilizing roses and deadheading flowers.
-Did you also know regular feeding improves overall health, so flowers are better able to resist diseases and pests?
-Roses and perennials bloom even more if you cut off flowers as they fade.
+Did you also know that regular feeding improves overall health, so flowers are better able to resist diseases and pests?
+Roses and perennials bloom even more if you cut off flowers, or deadhead, as they fade.

-- Start fertilizing roses when you see new growth.
+- Watch for these signs.
+Start fertilizing roses and perennials when you see new growth.

-- Pick a rose fertilizer that contains a balanced mixture of nitrogen, phosphorus and potassium.
+- Choose the right fertilizer.
+For roses, pick a rose fertilizer that contains a balanced mixture of nitrogen, phosphorus and potassium.
 All-in-one fertilizers help control pests and diseases.
-Time-release granular fertilizers gradually add nutrients over several months.
+For all perennials, you can use time-release granular fertilizers, such as Miracle-Gro Shake ‘n Feed.
+These gradually add nutrients over a three-month span.

-- Lightly water around the base of roses before applying a fertilizer.
+- Before you begin.
+Lightly water around the base of roses before applying a fertilizer.

-- Follow directions for amount to apply.
+- Keep a trowel handy.
+Follow directions for amount to apply.
 Use a trowel to lightly work fertilizer into the soil.

 Deadhead Roses and Perennials:

-- Wear sturdy gloves when working with roses.
+- Wear gloves.
+Wear sturdy gloves when working with roses.

-- Use a sharp pair of hand pruners for a clean cut.
+- Get a clean cut.
+Use a sharp pair of hand pruners for a clean cut.

-- Deadhead perennials and annuals by cutting or pinching off faded blooms.
+- Cut faded blooms.
+Deadhead perennials and annuals by cutting or pinching off faded blooms.
 For tall-stemmed perennials, snip at the base of the plant’s stem.

-- Avoid removing leaves since they provide nutrients for future blooms.
+- Watch the leaves.
+Avoid removing leaves since they provide nutrients for future blooms.

-- Make this task effortless by doing a little each day.
+- Make it easy.
+Make this task effortless by doing a little each day.